Training for groups

-Group training sessions provide staff with time and a safe environment to develop alongside their colleagues, whether it be learning about core housing and homelessness legislation, COVID-related changes, or developing soft skills.
+Group training sessions provide staff with time and a safe environment to develop alongside their colleagues, whether it be learning about core housing and homelessness legislation, the latest benefit changes, or developing soft skills.

 Up to 20 delegates can attend our webinars, making group training a cost-effective option.
 Booking a group session also means you can request that the trainer focuses on the issues and content most relevant to your organisation.

 Scroll down for details of the group webinars currently ready for delivery.
 Please contact us if you are interested in a topic that does not feature on this list.

 Housing law / homelessness webinars